Foolius/recsyslab/README.md

-A recommender system in python for my bachelor thesis
+A recommender system in python for my bachelor thesis.